julian274/Control_RPI_Car_VR/README.md

 #Or to create a HTTP server for snapshots using MJPG-Streamer, you can use the following command:
 ./mjpg_streamer -i "./input_uvc.so -r 640x320 -f 30 -q 100" -o "./output_http.so -w ./www_snapshot"

 ```
+6- Connect the VR to your PC.

+7- Run the project on Unity.

+8- Final Step divertiti (HAVE FUN).

+## SCRIPTS:

-### Today's Update: "SanpshotStreamViewer.cs" This is the code that I'm using in Unity to view the stream.
-I'm reading from a snapshot server 30fps.
-But i still getting the same error but after i pause and un pause for 4 times it works fine.
+### "SanpshotStreamViewer.cs" This is the code that I'm using in Unity to view the stream.
+I'm reading from a snapshot server 30fps. and un pause for 4 times it works fine.
-I'm writing a code to control the car using the Meta Quest 2 controllers.

-## Car.cs Code Explination:
+### Car.cs Code Explination:

 I defined a new function named "SendCommand" that assest me to call the Car API without to do initialize every single time the client from the begining, we send to this function the url that we want to get to and the function will call tha API.
+Use W,A,S,D keys to control the car and the arrow keys to control the camera using unity, using Car.cs script.
+Each key sends an http request to the server that runs on the car.

-## VRControl.cs Explination:
+### VRControl.cs Explination:

-Its just the first script for now, I want to try it first then I'll update it if necessary.

-# Finnished
+We use this script to control the car movment with the META QUEST 2 controllers.
+You can upgrade this script, you need just to play with it untill it works smoothly.

+## Thanks and Credits

+I would like to express my sincere gratitude to the University of Haifa and my mentor, Prof. Roi Poranne, for their invaluable support throughout this project.
+This project was conducted under the guidance of Prof. Roi in the Computer Graphics Laboratory.

+I would like to extend a special thanks to Prof. Roi Poranne for their mentorship, expertise, and continuous encouragement.
+Their guidance has been instrumental in shaping my understanding of computer graphics and helping me achieve my goals.

+#Enjoy.